02 Nov The Benefits of STEM for Young Students

 Helps in forward-thinking

-Technology is so relevant to our lives in today’s world.
+Technology is imperative to our daily lives.
 Just look at people in the street and count how many have a smartphone in their hands.
 Most jobs require employees to use some sort of software, machinery, office equipment, etc., and all of these require STEM to develop and employ.
-STEM helps children to think forward when it comes to technology which is ever-changing.
+STEM helps children to think ahead when it comes to technology which is ever-changing.
 STEM helps students better understand the advanced concepts driving technology and can help them be more creative thinkers.

 Teaches innovation and creativity